goRestart/ios-restart-app/Pods/CryptoSwift/README.md

 For latest version, please check **develop** branch.
 This is latest development version that will be merged into **master** branch at some point.

-- If you want to contribute, submit a [pull request](https://github.com/krzyzanowskim/CryptoSwift/pulls).
+- If you want to contribute, submit a [pull request](https://github.com/krzyzanowskim/CryptoSwift/pulls) against a development `develop` branch.
 - If you found a bug, [open an issue](https://github.com/krzyzanowskim/CryptoSwift/issues).
 - If you have a feature request, [open an issue](https://github.com/krzyzanowskim/CryptoSwift/issues).